malmal1997/RiskShield-AI/AI_RULES.md

 # AI Application Rules

-This document outlines the core technologies and best practices for developing the RiskGuard AI application.
+This document outlines the core technologies and best practices for developing the RiskShield AI application.

 ## Tech Stack Overview